March 22 (film): Location, language and costume

 The script demanded a dry location: an agricultural village where it had not rained in several years.
-To depict the 1980s, the crew also required a village which lacked electricity, communication and automobiles.
+To depict the 1980s, the crew also required a village which lacked electricity, communication, and automobiles.

 North Kannada which is a dialect of Kannada Language, is primarily from a region in Karnataka.
 It was chosen to give the feel of the language spoken during that era.
-However, the language was diluted, and modern viewers can understand it.
+However, the language was diluted so that the modern viewers could understand it.

-Costume designer spent a lot of time researching to lend authenticity to the characters.
+The costume designers spent a lot of time researching to lend authenticity to the characters.

 Soundtrack

 N. J Ravishekar Rajamaga & Manikanth Kadri has composed the score and original soundtrack for the film.
 It was released by ZEE Music Co.